bodrick/awesome/TOPICS.md

 *   [jasny/bootstrap](https://github.com/jasny/bootstrap) - The missing components for your favorite front-end framework.
 *   [wenzhixin/bootstrap-table](https://github.com/wenzhixin/bootstrap-table) - An extended table to integration with some of the most widely used CSS frameworks.
 (Supports Bootstrap, Semantic UI, Bulma, Material Design, Foundation, Vue.js)
 *   [gruntjs/grunt-contrib-compress](https://github.com/gruntjs/grunt-contrib-compress) - Compress files and folders.
-*   [Modernizr/Modernizr](https://github.com/Modernizr/Modernizr) - Modernizr is a JavaScript library that detects HTML5 and CSS3 features in the user’s browser.

 ## obsidian-md